Constitution of Maryland: 2012 amendments

 In 2012, three constitutional amendments were proposed on the 2012 U.S. presidential election ballot for the state of Maryland.
 The first amendment proposed to require judges of the Orphans' Court for Prince George's County to have a Maryland state law license and to be a current member of the Maryland Bar Association.
 The amendment was approved with 87.8% of the vote.
 The second amendment proposed to require judges of the Orphans' Court for Baltimore County to have a Maryland state law license and to be a current member of the Maryland Bar.
 The amendment was approved with 88.1% of the vote.
 The third amendment proposed to change the point at which an elected official charged with certain crimes is suspended or removed from office.
 Under the amended law, an elected official would be suspended when found guilty and removed when the conviction becomes final or when pleading guilty or no contest.
 The amendment was approved with 88% of the vote.

+2024 amendments

+In 2024, Maryland residents overwhelmingly approved a constitutional provision recognising abortion access within the state.